Center-for-Digital-Narrative/Living-Glossary-of-Digital-Narrative/src/pages/about.md

 The *LGDN* is a collaborative project between the Center for Digital Narrative (CDN) at the University of Bergen in Norway, the University of Stuttgart in Germany, and the Baden Württemberg Foundation.
-The *LGDN* project was founded by Professor Emeritus Joseph Tabbi and Professor Sibylle Baumbach.
+The LGDN is edited, published, and hosted by the CDN.
+The project was founded by Professor Emeritus Joseph Tabbi and Professor Sibylle Baumbach.
 Technical development and operations are managed by Colin Robinson.